December 11, 2025

 Regular Expressions in Google Tag Manager and Google Analytics 4

-Updated: May 8th, 2025
+Updated: December 11th, 2025

 Regular expressions are special sequences of characters used to find, extract, replace, or match text, making them powerful tools for text processing tasks in data analysis.
+In Google Analytics and GTM, it allows you to create flexible rules (such as matching multiple page URLs, excluding ranges of IP addresses, or grouping distinct campaign parameters) without creating individual rules for each variation.

 In the context of GTM and GA4, you can use regex for trigger conditions, Regex table variables, filtering data in reports, and more!